 Coffee grounds can be a great plant food for strawberries.
-This is mostly due to the increased nitrogen coffee grounds add to the soil.
+This is mostly due to the increased nitrogen coffee grounds added to the soil.
 Strawberries in particular need additional nitrogen in the first month of planting, especially if leaves start to turn yellow.
 A healthy dose of nitrogen promotes green leaf and stem growth.

 - Coffee grounds add nitrogen to the soil, which is beneficial for strawberries.

-- Only fresh coffee grounds will make soil acidic enough for strawberries—used coffee grounds have less acid.
+- Only fresh coffee grounds will make the soil acidic enough for strawberries—used coffee grounds have less acid.

 - Soil amendments like sulfur and aluminum sulfate are cheaper and faster ways to improve acid soils.